igrishaev/farseer/README.md

 #### Request

-An RPC request is a map of the followint fields:
+An RPC request is a map of the following fields:

 - `:id`: either a number or a string value representing this request.
 The handler must return the same id in response unless it was a notification (see below).